joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

   - Agents scans device for compliance and delete itself after inspection.
   - Provide a quick evaluation without ongoing monitoring.
   - Typically used for initial security checks at connection time.

+### DHCP Snooping

+DHCP Snooping is a security feature that acts as a firewall between untrusted hosts and trusted DHCP servers.
+By monitoring and filtering DHCP traffic, it helps prevent malicious attacks such as IP address spoofing and rogue DHCP servers.

+- Network switch feature, can be enabled to trust only known DHCP servers.
+- Maintains a binding table that records trusted devices and their IP addresses.
+- Drops traffic from untrusted ports and blocks unauthorized DHCP responses.
+- Prevents IP address conflicts, protecting against DHCP exhaustion attacks.

 ## Selecting Infrastructure Controls